 Growth of e-commerce has the potential of realizing the often-stated economic ideals for a truly competitive market (Tang, Xing, 2001).
 Within the wake of online shopping's exponential growth, many advantages and some perceived disadvantages of online shopping as compared to shopping offline at traditional "brick and mortar" stores have become apparent (Levin et al., 2003).
 Lowengart and Tractinsky (2001) have used a model that enables to capture the competitive environment of Internet shopping.
-Berman and Evans (2010) indicate that electronic retailing has greater success and growth in sales in the "click and mortar" retail (multichannel retailers) than "brick and mortar" (retailers with a traditional marketing channel) and "pure play" Web retailers.
+Berman and Evans (2010) indicate that electronic retailing has greater success and growth in sales in the "click and mortar" (retailers with a traditional marketing channel) and "pure play" Web retailers.
 Thus, it can be concluded that the "brick and click" retailers are more competitive in relation to the "brick and mortar" and "pure play" retailers.